Aorimn/dislocker/INSTALL.md

 For FreeBSD:

-- `pkg install cmake gmake fusefs-libs polarssl`
+- `pkg install cmake gmake fusefs-libs mbedtls`

 For OSX: Follow the instructions in the next section.